 During the Great Depression, more than a quarter of a million teenagers left their homes and hopped freight trains looking for work or adventure.
 This is their story.

 I first became interested in the boxcar boys and girls when I read Boy and Girl Tramps of America by Thomas Minehan, who rode the rails with the young nomads in summer 1932.
 I suggested to my son, Michael, a film maker, that the subject would make a powerful documentary.
 The suggestion led to the award-winning PBS "American Experience" film, Riding the Rails, made by Michael and his wife, Lexy Lovell.

-The lessons learned by this "forgotten" generation of America's children who rode the rails in search of a better life are a powerful reminder of what might turn up around the next curve.
+This unforgettable narrative of a daring generation of America's children who rode the rails in search of a better life is a powerful reminder of what might turn up around the next curve.
 They are an inspiration to all who share a nostalgia for the road and the freedoms sought there.

 THE LIBRARY JOURNAL